 Contents

-Visiting the Tower of London was part of our 2-day London Pass itinerary, and there is no doubt about it – it’s one of London‘s best attractions, which is confirmed by the number of people who visit – over three million per year!
+Visiting the Tower was part of our 2-day London Pass itinerary, and there is no doubt about it – it’s one of London‘s best attractions, which is confirmed by the number of people who visit – over three million per year!
 It has a gruesomely fascinating past (can we say that?) that’s brought to life by the famous Beefeaters, and there are plenty of things to do inside to occupy you for a few hours.

 Tower of London History